 Homemade chicken broth is super easy to make–and a better choice for your dog than commercial chicken broth, which often contains onion, of course a no-no for dogs.

-How to Make Homemade Chicken Broth for Your Dog
+How to Use Homemade Chicken Broth for Your Dog

 - One 3-pound chicken